Doing a DIY Mini Split install is a great way to save money for the DIY handy person.

 Gauges are easy to hook up and use with many available both high-end and budget.

 A low-cost set is all that is needed for doing basic repairs and installs.

 One budget set I have used and works well is the ZENY A/C Manifold Gauge Set.

 It is not high-end but is good for the part time HVAC tech or DIY Mini Split installs.

 ZENY Manifold Gauge on Amazon

-ZENY Diagnostic A/C Manifold Gauge Set R22 R134a R410a Refrigeration Kit Brass Auto Serivice Kit 4FT w/Case, 1/4″ SAE Fittings
+ZENY Diagnostic A/C Manifold Gauge Set R134a Refrigeration Kit Brass Auto Serivice Kit 4FT w/Case, 1/4″ SAE Fittings

-A HVAC Vacuum Pump will also be needed which there is also many units available.
+An HVAC Vacuum Pump will also be needed with many units available.

 If you are only going to use it occasional or for a few Mini Split installs nothing expensive is needed.